JuanJS117/MesoscopicModel/README.md

         add PackageName

     and let selected package to be installed.
-Once you are done, close Pkg environment pressing Ctrl+C, and exit Julia Command-Line by typing `close()`.
+Once you are done, close Pkg environment pressing Ctrl+C, and exit Julia Command-Line by typing `exit()`.
 You will     return to your default terminal/shell/cmd prompt.

 - Open Julia Command-Line, and type